 There has been increased attention to the relationship between spirituality/religion and substance misuse and dependence.
 In part, this can be attributed to Alcoholics Anonymous (AA), a self-help group organization founded in 1935.
 The AA program is based on spirituality, as it views alcoholism as a multifaceted problem affecting physical, spiritual, and mental arenas.
 The 12-step program utilized by AA and other support groups is a process-oriented treatment and recovery plan with a spiritual component [73; 74].
-In the United States, 73% of addiction treatment programs, including 12-step programs, have some form of spirituality-based component to their treatment [227].
+In addition, there has been a spiritual recovery movement that focuses on social groups playing a role in recovery from diseases outside of the medical establishment [264].
+In the United States, 73% of addiction treatment programs, including 12-step programs, have some form of spiritualitybased component to their treatment [227].

 Neff and MacMaster argue that each of the 12 steps reflects cognitive and behavioral components, which also encompass spirituality [75].
 One of the major tenets of the 12-step program is surrender to a higher power, but along with this spiritual ideology are cognitive and behavioral factors, such as obtaining a sponsor and attending meetings.
 Ultimately, AA's recovery process emphasizes the importance of surrendering to a higher power and the role of prayer (i.e., the Lord's Prayer and the Serenity Prayer) [76].
 Interpretation of the concept of "higher power" is left to the individual to define [76].
 It has been said that AA's spiritual philosophy is broad so that diverse groups can embrace its tenets [77].
 In a 2020 study with a sample of 2,002 adults in the United States, spirituality and not necessarily religion facilitated recovery for alcohol and substance use disorder [228].
 This was particularly true for African American participants.
+Some patients reporting having a spiritual awakening, whereby the individual has to resolve (with the assistance of their spirituality) the cognitive dissonance of who they are and how they are bound to their substance misuse [264].

 It has also been surmised that spirituality and religion may reduce the risk of substance misuse [78; 79; 80; 81].
 In a large-scale national study involving 17,736 adolescents, greater religiosity was protective against recreational cannabis initiation and use [184].
 In another study, researchers found that positive religious coping and aspects of spirituality are protective against drinking alcohol and cannabis use [149].
 Using a longitudinal design, adolescents who endorsed higher levels of religiosity were found to have lower levels of use of cigarettes, alcohol, and cannabis compared to their less religious counterparts [150].
 Finally, in a systematic review of the literature from 2007 to 2013, the researchers found an inverse relationship between substance use behaviors and spirituality and religion [151].
 However, it is not clear which components of spirituality and religion (i.e., commitment to substance avoidance, social support, religious involvement, or prosocial values promoted by religious affiliation) actually act as the protective factors [79].
 There is also some contrary evidence that shows a positive relationship between religion and increased risk of substance misuse [79].
+There is some evidence that religion is a protective factor against substance use disorder, but study results have been mixed [265].